ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/osa1.md

 ## Ohjelmistotuotanto ja sen osa-alueet

-IEEE (Institute of Electrical and Electronics Engineers) yksi alamme keskeisistä vaikuttajajärjestöistä määrittelee ohjelmistotuotannon (engl. software engineering) seuraavasti:
+IEEE (Institute of Electrical and Electronics Engineers), yksi alamme keskeisistä vaikuttajajärjestöistä, määrittelee ohjelmistotuotannon (engl. software engineering) seuraavasti:

 > The application of a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software; that is, the application of engineering to software